BSidesPDX/bsidespdx.org/events/2018/workshops.md

 Pre-requisites: A basic understanding of UEFI firmware.
 Pre-work will be sent to registered students prior to the conference.

 Registered attendees need to provide their own systems and either boot off of a provided USB image or build their own environment.
 Equipment requirements and environment setup instructions will be provided via email to students in advance along with the class pre-work.

+*We are PAR, Intel's Platform Armoring and Resiliency team at Intel*

 *Erik Bjorge is a Firmware Engineer working in the Platform Armoring and Resiliency team at Intel Corporation.
 Erik has been developing system firmware at Intel since 2000.
 Erik is also a contributor and one of the maintainers of the [CHIPSEC](https://github.com/chipsec/chipsec) open source project.
 Erik has also presented at the 2018 UEFI Plugfest and OSFC on firmware security.*